 In the United Kingdom, Hoist Finance has both debt purchase and third-party debt servicing operations.
 The debt purchasing operations are complemented by a panel of reliable and carefully selected debt servicing partners.
-Hoist Finance operates two collection platforms in the United Kingdom (Manchester and Milton Keynes).
+Hoist Finance operates one collection platform in Manchester in the United Kingdom.

 The acquisitions in the United Kingdom were highly complex transactions and milestones in Hoist Finance's expansion across Europe.
 The acquisition of Robinson Way included 256 full time employees, one collection platform in two locations, a large data warehouse and a significant portfolio of debt claims.
 At the time of the acquisition of the Lewis Group, the Lewis Group operated from three platforms, with 330 full time employees across the United Kingdom (including certain consultants), had developed a large data warehouse and included a substantial NPL portfolio.
 The purchase price paid for the Lewis Group was largely equal to the value of the NPL portfolio that was part of the acquisition, thus attributing only a modest value to the operations and reflecting the operational challenges involved in taking over the business.
-Following the two acquisitions, substantial strategic measures were implemented, including complex integration plans and operational focus, in order to reach the structure and size that is operated as of the date of this Prospectus.
+Following the two acquisitions, substantial strategic measures were implemented, including complex integration plans and operational focus, in order to reach the structure and size that is operated as of the date of this Offering Circular.
 Robinson Way has strong call-centre capabilities and is a market leader within debt servicing with a focus on debt owned by third-party clients in the banking sector, and, at the time of the acquisition, the Lewis Group was one of the leading debt purchasing companies in the United Kingdom, specialising in financial assets and collections through litigation.
 Following an extensive post-acquisition evaluation and integration process of the Lewis Group, Hoist Finance decided to integrate the Lewis Group into Robinson Way.
-In 2015, Hoist Finance acquired the debt purchase company Compello, including a collection platform in Milton Keynes as well as a diversified banking portfolio consisting of more than one million banking claims.
+In 2015, Hoist Finance acquired the debt purchase company Compello, including a collection platform in Milton Keynes (which was integrated with the site in Manchester during 2018) as well as a diversified banking portfolio consisting of more than one million banking claims.

-As of 1 April 2014, the Financial Conduct Authority (the "FCA") became the new regulator of debt collection companies in the United Kingdom, who are now subject to FCA's supervisory and regulatory regime.
-In July 2016, Hoist Finance UK and Robinson Way, achieved authorisation from the FCA, serving as a permission to carry out certain regulated activates within the consumer credit space.
+The Financial Conduct Authority (the "FCA") is the regulator of debt collection companies in the United Kingdom.
+In July 2016, Hoist Finance UK and Robinson Way were authorised by the FCA, serving as a permission to carry out certain regulated activates within the consumer credit space subject to the FCA's supervisory and regulatory regime.